 The neuromorphic computing market is expected to be valued at USD 22,743 thousand in 2021 and is expected to reach USD 550,593 thousand by 2026, at a CAGR of 89.1% between 2021 and 2026.
 The need for better performing ICs, increase in demand for artificial intelligence and machine learning, and increasing number of cross-industry partnerships and collaborations are key factors driving the growth of the market.
 Artificial intelligence (AI) is being adopted in industries such as medical, media, entertainment, telecom, utility, aerospace, military, consumer devices, food & beverages, and piping.
 A combination of AI systems and machine learning is set to revolutionize the business environment with smart decisions.
 However, lack of knowledge about neuromorphic computing and complex algorithms increasing complexity of designing hardware of neuromorphic chips can act as a major challenges in the market during the forecast period.

-In 2020, the neuromorphic computing market was dominated by Intel Corp.
+The neuromorphic computing market was dominated by Intel Corp.
 (US), IBM Corporation (US), BrainChip Holdings Ltd. (US), Qualcomm (US) and HP Enterprise (US).
 The major strategies adopted by the top 5 players in the neuromorphic computing market included product launches and developments, collaborations, and acquisitions which helped them to innovate on their product offerings and broaden their customer base.

 To know about the assumptions considered for the study download the pdf brochure